HUGH ALVAR HENRIK AALTO (1898-1976)

 1926 - The Vaino Aalto House, aka Villa Väinöla, Alajärvi, Finland.
 A simplified version of the Atrium House.
 Here the atrium disappeared, otherwise the room arrangement remained basically the same.
 The arcade on the garden side shrank to a high temple-like porch flanked by two columns.
 The present building has been extended by one room on one side and a loosely connected shed on the other.

 1926 - The Ollila Farm, Main Building, near Jyvaskyla, Finland.
 A discreetly classical wooden farmhouse of villa character.
-Was in such bad repair by 1984 that it was demolished.
+Was in such bad repair by 1984 that it was destroyed.

 1926 - The Three-Story Luxury Apartment House, location unknown.
 The house, for which complete plans were drafted but which were probably never built, contains one larger and one smaller luxury flat on each floor, and has central heating but no elevator.